Make sure this part fits

 Q:

-How to test and replace a coolant temperature sending unit on Ford Bronco?
+How to check and replace the Coolant Temperature Sensor on Ford Crown Victoria?
 Posted by Customer

 A: